Skip to main content

 The infrastructure running Equinix Fabric, Network Edge, and Equinix Metal is redundantly connected so you can leverage Equinix Fabric from either of these platforms virtually using our shared infrastructure.
 Metal users can also leverage a dedicated Equinix Fabric port, giving you full control of the physical port and the traffic.
 Network Edge users can also use physical Equinix Fabric ports to BYOC to Connect a Device to an NSP.

-Does Equinix Fabric support Bi-Directional Forwarding Detection (BFD) across their VCs today?
+Does Equinix Fabric support Bi-Directional Forwarding Detection (BFD)?

 Connect Globally